BernierCR/RiboVision/README.md

 RiboVision webapp, a RiboZones Project.
 Sponsered by RiboEvo.

-Updated to version 1.06.
+Updated to version 1.10.

 This isn't totally ready yet.
-The documentation isn't in here, yet.
+The documentation is in the repo now, but not fully updated for version 1.10.
 The code isn't organized and commented enough.
 I don't have all the licenses in here correct.
-I still need to describe the backend archetecture.
+I still need to describe the back-end architecture.

 This is the first time I ever actually released any of my source code.